Spacial/awesome-csirt/README.md

 - [accountanalysis](http://accountanalysis.app/): This tool enables you to evaluate Twitter accounts.
 For example how automated they are, how many Retweets they post, or which websites they link to most often.
 - [How to get authentication key from SNMPv3 packets](https://www.florianchemin.com/blog/how-to-get-authentication-key-from-snmpv3-packets/)
 - [AtomicTestsCommandLines.txt](https://gist.github.com/caseysmithrc/d48e43770ab4ee161b1a806da8ccf390): Atomic Tests - All Command Lines - Replace Input Arguments #{input_argument} - More Soon
-- [whois | GTFOBins](https://gtfobins.github.io/gtfobins/whois/): hangs waiting for the remote peer to close the socket. [github](https://github.com/GTFOBins/GTFOBins.github.io)
+- [whois | GTFOBins](https://gtfobins.github.io/gtfobins/whois/): hangs waiting for the remote peer to close the socket. [github](https://github.com/GTFOBins/GTFOBins.github.io), GTFOBins is a curated list of Unix binaries that can be used to bypass local security restrictions in misconfigured systems.
 - [Browsers affected by the History API DoS](https://docs.google.com/spreadsheets/d/1TqMgokKqAT8WxNed0iV0X0mXvJ28Eqd9xBJcQ7uYaCY/htmlview)
 - [PacketWhisper](https://www.kitploit.com/2018/09/packetwhisper-stealthily-exfiltrate.html): Stealthily Exfiltrate Data And Defeat Attribution Using DNS Queries And Text-Based Steganography.
 [PacketWhisper](https://github.com/TryCatchHCF/PacketWhisper): Stealthily exfiltrate data and defeat attribution using DNS queries and text-based steganography.
 Avoid the problems associated with typical DNS exfiltration methods.
 Transfer data between systems without the communicating devices directly connecting to each other or to a common endpoint.
 No need to control a DNS Name Server.
 - [Using Google Analytics for data extraction](https://labs.detectify.com/2018/01/19/google-analytics-data-extraction/)